2011 “Live sculpture”, interactive video-sculpture on mirror, time variable.

 2001 The Tales: “The Essential Circle” video, 2’35”.
 VHS-pal.
 Sound track: LAB-303.

-In In the video, a boy makes a necklace of hickeys.
+In the video, a boy makes a necklace of hickeys.
 The act of “sucking” becomes an obsessive ritual of a useless act.
 It wants to bring to the light; extrapolating from what’s deep...and the necklace is the final gift (temporary).
-Only at the end do we see difference between the colour of the both skin and the necklace made up of red spots.
+Only at the end do we see difference between the color of the both skin and the necklace made up of red spots.
 The video was purposely recorded on a small red carpet, so as to not create any kind of space-time reference.

 2000 “Pipeline Project”, animation, 3’45”.
 CD-ROM ; interactive version for web: time variable.
 Soundtracks: “untitled” by Mokamed.